SpoddyCoder/SpoddyCoiner/README.md

 (all prices/quotes/conversions use CoinMarketCap latest market rates)

-## Usage
+## Installation + Usage

-1. Install the SpoddyCoiner Addon (TODO instructions)
+1. Install the SpoddyCoiner Addon (TODO instructions - pending Addon review)
 3. Get your CoinMarket API Key: https://coinmarketcap.com/api/pricing/
-4. Enter the API Key in the Google Sheets addon menu (Addons -> SpoddyCoiner -> CoinMarketCap API -> Key)
+4. Enter the API Key in the Google Sheets addon menu (Addons -> SpoddyCoiner -> CoinMarketCap API -> API Key)
-5. Tap the SpoddyCoiner function into a cell, `=SPODDYCOINER(` and you will see a tooltip with more info
+5. Tap the SpoddyCoiner function into a cell, you'll get a tooltip with more info: `=SPODDYCOINER(`
-6. See the Addon menu further help and preferences (Addons -> SpoddyCoiner)
+6. See the SpoddyCoiner Addon menu for further help and preferences (Addons -> SpoddyCoiner)

 ### Examples